 “It’s really overwhelming,” according to Christopher Davis, MD, MPH.

-A second-year family and community medicine resident at Penn State Health Milton S. Hershey Medical Center, Dr. Davis was one of three resident physicians who spoke about their transition from medical student to physician during a recent event held by the AMA Accelerating Change in Medical Education Consortium.
+A third-year family and community medicine resident at Penn State Health Milton S. Hershey Medical Center, Dr. Davis was one of three resident physicians who spoke about their transition from medical student to physician during an AMA Accelerating Change in Medical Education Consortium event.
 For those preparing to make the transition this summer, the three residents offered some timely advice.

-Halley Staples, MD, grew up in Indiana and attended college and medical school in the state.
-So moving to Missouri for her ob-gyn residency at Washington University in St. Louis meant a significant life change.
+AMA member Halley Staples, MD, grew up in Indiana and attended college and medical school in the state.
+So, moving to Missouri for her ob-gyn residency at Washington University (Wash U.) in St. Louis meant a significant life change.
 She found that—from the move to starting on the wards—her co-residents were a valuable resource.

 Dr. Staples was grateful for the support she got from “co-interns as far as where to move, where to find a physician, where are the best places to get coffee, where are the best places to hang out,” she said.
 “I felt super supported moving to a new area, which can be tough for a lot of interns moving out of their comfort zone.”